SixSq/sixsq.github.io/blog/index.md

 ---
 layout: news
 title: Blog
-product-title: Thought Leadership
+product-title: Out Latest Thoughts
-product-description: Discover the latest news and events from SixSq, our partners and customers.
+product-description: We share in this blog our latest thoughts and what we've learned working with partners and customers.
 product-background-img: bg-hero-News.jpg
 breadcrumbs:
  - name: Home